Skip to main content

 Adding Questions

-With your assessment framework now in place, you're now ready to create questions.
-When you create an individual assessment, you'll see the page below.
+With your assessment framework now in place, you're now ready to add questions.

 • Add a question title